ksalazar3/ASHE/index.md

 <br>

 RQ: Do recruiting efforts by public universities spatially discriminate against Communities of Color?
-  - Spatial distribution of recruiting visits within the Los Angeles and Dallas MSAs
+  - Spatial distribution of out-of-state recruiting visits within the Los Angeles and Dallas MSAs
   - Spatial relationships between race, income, and academic achievement